michaelhartley1211/A-simplified-Jira-clone-built-with-React-and-Node/README.md

 ### Unit/Integration tests 🧪

-Both Client and API are currently tested through [end-to-end Cypress tests](https://github.com/oldboyxx/jira_clone/tree/master/client/cypress/integration).
-That's good enough for a relatively simple application such as this, even if it was a real product.
+Both Client and API are currently tested through [end-to-end Cypress tests] That's good enough for a relatively simple application such as this, even if it was a real product.
 However, as the app grows in complexity, it might be wise to start writing additional unit/integration tests.

 ## Author: Ivor Reic ✍️

 - Website: https://getivor.com/
-- Skype handle: ivor.reic 💬
+- Skype handle: tommyallenreact@gmail.com 💬

 ## Contributing